philzon/helm-assert/README.md

 Flags:
   -h, --help               help for assert
-      --json               report should be saved in JSON format -l, --log-level string   severity level to log ("verbose"|"standard"|"quiet"|"none") (default "standard") -o, --output string      path to store reports to (default "report") --password string    chart repository password where to locate the requested chart --repo string        chart repository url where to locate the requested chart --skip stringArray   skip test by name (can specify multiple)
+      --json string        write report to a file in JSON format -l, --log-level string   severity level to log ("verbose"|"standard"|"quiet"|"none") (default "standard") --password string    chart repository password where to locate the requested chart --repo string        chart repository url where to locate the requested chart --skip stringArray   skip test by name (can specify multiple)